stevensblueprint/hsds-validator/README_PYPI.md

 ## HSDS Validator

-The HSDS validator validates provided files against Human Services Data Specification (HSDS), ensuring that they have no extra or missing fields and returns a report if the validation fails.
+The HSDS validator validates files against the provided Human Services Data Specification (HSDS), ensuring that they have no extra or missing fields and returns a report if the validation fails.

-The validator will be accessed via the Command Line Interface (CLI) locally or deployed as an API using Docker.
+The validator can be accessed via the Command Line Interface (CLI) locally or deployed as an API using Docker.

 python3 -m cli.main <input_directory> <schema_directory> [-o]